wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-r-scripts.md

 # Install and use R on HDInsight Hadoop clusters

 Learn how to customize Windows based HDInsight cluster with R using Script Action, and how to use R on HDInsight clusters.
+For information on using R

-You can install R on any type of cluster (Hadoop, Storm, HBase) on Azure HDInsight by using *Script Action*.
+You can install R on any type of cluster (Hadoop, Storm, HBase, Spark) on Azure HDInsight by using *Script Action*.
 A sample script to install R on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/rconfigactionv02/r-installer-v02.ps1](https://hdiconfigactions.blob.core.windows.net/rconfigactionv02/r-installer-v02.ps1).

 **Related articles**